jepst/CloudHaskell/README.md

 ```haskell
 pid <- spawn someNode (greet__closure "John Baptist")
 ```

+The `greet__closure` symbol here identifies a _closure generator_ and is automatically created by the framework from user-defined functions; see the examples or documentation for more details.

 You can send messages to a process with its PID.
 The `send` function corresponds to Erlang's ! operator.